nuxt/scripts/README.md

 ## Features

-All the features from Unhead [useScript](https://unhead.unjs.io/usage/composables/use-script):

-- ☕ Loading strategies: `manual`, `Promise`
-- 🪨 Single script instance for your app
+- 🪨 [useScript](https://unhead.unjs.io/usage/composables/use-script): Proxy API, fully typed, single instance & more!
+  - 🦥 Improve your site performance with better script loading strategies
-- 🎃 Events for SSR scripts: `onload`, `onerror`, etc
+  - 🎃 Powerful proxy API for SSR handling, lazy loading, and error handling
-- 🪝 Proxy API: call the script functions before it's loaded, noop for SSR, stubbable, etc
-- 🇹 Fully typed APIs

-Plus Nuxt goodies:

-- 🦥 `onNuxtReady` Loading strategy
+- (TODO) Registry for third-party scripts in Nuxt
-- ⏬ Serve third-party scripts from your own server
+- ⏬ Serve scripts from your own server
 - 🕵️ Privacy Features - Trigger scripts loading on consent.
 - 🪵 DevTools integration - View your script with their status and see function logs
-- (TODO) Automatic Early connections (`preconnect`, `dns-prefetch`)

 ## Background